iExecBlockchainComputing/iexec-doc/ordersubmit.rst

 `Transaction example <https://kovan.etherscan.io/tx/0x8083bb585e1414c2833d16637c96deadb0e01ec87891b69fecc8e16b26bdbf21/>`_

-C ) <b>You must deposit RLC to the IexecHub through IexecAPI to be able to buy workorder (requester will be the IexecAPI contract and pay the execution): </b>
+C ) <b>You must deposit RLC to the IexecHub through IexecAPI to be able to buy workerpoolorder (requester will be the IexecAPI contract and pay the execution): </b>

 C 1) Go to https://www.myetherwallet.com/#contracts and select Network KOVAN